bunyk/gokeybr/README.md

 ## TODO:

+- Test non-linear effort -> speedup function.
 - implement "focused" flag to not display speed stats on screen
-- Describe better, non-linear effort -> speedup function.
-(Formula for energy to reach speed of light?)
-- Switch to using miliseconds in stats
+- Switch to using integer miliseconds in stats to save space